 Natalie Tennant, former WV Secretary of State

-Jonathan Rosenbaum, Pres, WV League of Women Voters
+Jonathan Rosenbaum, President of the League of Women Voters of West Virginia

 Sponsors will play an important role in the exhibition installation, events, publicity, and programming.
 Sponsors are recognized in highly visible ways including exhibition wall text, brochure, postcard, invitation, flier, poster, and other printed materials; all press materials including sponsor statement with logo; signs at special events; WVU Libraries exhibitions web page; social media posts.
 Sponsors are also offered the opportunity to hold events in conjunction with the exhibit throughout the year at the WVU Libraries.
 Sponsorships of $250-15,000 will help us complete this truly impactful exhibition in the best way possible to the benefit of all partners.
 Contact Sally Brown Deskins, firstname.lastname@example.org for information.

 WVU Libraries is proudly part of a statewide network of celebrations honoring the centennial for women's suffrage.
 Design by Colleen Anderson.

 WVU Libraries is part of several national initiatives celebrating the centennial, including: